 3. employment doesn’t allow them enough time outside of work to recover.

-And Satori’s top 3 ways to manage it were to 1. get a good night’s sleep, 2. get your daily exercise fix, and 3. apply deep breathing as a strategy.
 These are the 3 most effective ways to manage stress, from a physiological standpoint.
 They help the body heal, and also help your brain function properly.

-Preliminary findings of research on the effects of COVID-19 on the UK population found that the UK population’s depression and anxiety levels increased significantly after the lockdown was announced.
+Preliminary findings of research on the effects of COVID-19 on the UK population found that depression and anxiety levels increased significantly after the lockdown was announced.
 Those with pre-existing mental health problems were the first to feel the pinch.
 And as the pandemic progressed, financial worries and unemployment compounded the feelings of anxiety, hopelessness, and frustration.
 Suddenly my top 3 reasons for burnout seem like a walk in the park for our health practitioners.

 With the rise in distress levels being experienced among the general population, healthcare professionals have emerged to be the most vulnerable.
 Recent research showed that many frontline health professionals are experiencing depression, anxiety, distress, and insomnia.